 DCM supplements standard approaches of evaluation which focus mainly on the care structure, documenting detailed observations and recordings in dementia care settings.
 This results in a dementia care “map” summarizing an overall index of the general quality of care.

-In this video, our colleague at Bradford University, Paul Edwards, gives an excellent overview of this internationally-acclaimed, rigorous empirical method for optimizing your care practices.
+In this video, our colleague Paul Edwards gives an excellent overview of this internationally-acclaimed, rigorous empirical method for optimizing your care practices.